SweetySojrani/Starbucks-Rest-API/Project Journal.md

   - Created test cases for failed login (wrong password)
   - Created the Go login API by modifying the Go sample code

-Nodes:
+Notes:

-      Hey Team, I have the first version Go Login API ready.
+      I have the first version Go Login API ready.
       However, it is connecting to my MongoDB cluster.
       To keep all those EC2 instances up and running will cost too much $.
-      So I plan to refactor the first version to the second version with a "Strategy" pattern.  :slightly_smiling_face:
+      So I plan to refactor the first version to the second version with a "Strategy" pattern.
       The "Strategy" pattern will have two strategies: Production and Dev.
       For Dev mode, the app would check a list of accounts without connecting to the MongoDB.
       For production mode,  it will connect to my MongoDB cluster.